ACS RPL For Software And Application Programmer – ANZSCO 261399

 Software And Application Programmer Job Duties in Australia

-• Test, debug, diagnose, and correct errors and faults in an application programming language under established testing protocols, guidelines and quality standards to make sure programs and applications perform to specification.
+• Test, debug, diagnose, and correct errors and faults in an application programming language in accordance with established testing protocols, guidelines, and quality standards to ensure programs and applications perform to specification.

 • Develop continuous improvement and continuous delivery strategies across system design and software development.